 - Nursing Information Systems Coordinator

-There were about 600,500 jobs for Informatics Nurse Specialist in 2016 (in the United States).
+In 2016, there was an estimated number of 600,500 jobs in the United States for Informatics Nurse Specialist.
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 54,400 new jobs for Informatics Nurse Specialist by 2026.
 Due to new job openings and attrition, there will be an average of 44,900 job openings in this field each year.

 The states with the most job growth for Informatics Nurse Specialist are Utah, Colorado, and Washington.
 Watch out if you plan on working in Ohio, Maine, or Mississippi.
 These states have the worst job growth for this type of profession.

 The salary for Informatics Nurse Specialists ranges between about $54,360 and $142,220 a year.